tetsuo/tetsuo.github.io/articles/move.md

 fib n = fib (n-1) + fib (n-2)
 ```

 This defines `fib` as a function that takes an integer `n` and returns the nth Fibonacci number.
-Each case acts as an equation, establishing the relationship between input and output. `fib n` runs recursively until the base case is reached and a sum is returned.
+Each match corresponds to an equation defining the function's meaning in terms of input-output relationships.

+---

 This view of a function is called **denotational**.
 We define its "meaning" by describing the relationships between inputs and outputs, as opposed to **operational semantics**, where functions are seen as sequences of _operations_ executed over time.

-## Referential transparency

-In this framework, every Haskell expression corresponds to a mathematical object.
-For example, both `fib 1` and `5 - 4` _denote_ the same value: 1.
-While it sounds simple, this is the cornerstone of **referential transparency**, meaning that any expression can be replaced by its corresponding value without altering the overall behavior of the program.

-To illustrate referential transparency, consider a simple addition function first.

-It is fully referentially transparent because it always returns a value based solely on its inputs.
-Contrast this with a division function:
+---

+The expression `fib n` evaluates recursively until it reaches a base case, at which point it returns a value from the function's semantic domain (in this case, the integers).

+## Why is it important?

+**Denotational semantics** provides the mathematical foundation guaranteeing a precise meaning for every function in languages like Haskell.

+In return, Haskell's job is to provide language constructs that align with mathematical meaning, resulting in predictable, side-effect-free code.

+---

+For instance, when functions cannot always produce a simple result, Haskell encourages using types like [`Maybe`](https://wiki.haskell.org/Maybe) to explicitly model failures as part of a function's return value.

+**Example:** Division by zero causes an exception

 ```haskell
 > 10 `div` 2